iamharmangill/hgill69.github.io/_posts/tutorial.md

 ```
 We’ll bind the data using the “Mustache” syntax (double curly braces).
 Bind playerHealth in the div body.
 If you refresh the page now, you’ll see value intial value display in the health bar but the width is not set properly according to health.
 So now, we’ll bind the “playerHealth” with the width property of style using “v-bind” directive to adjust the width of container according to player’s health.
 We use ‘%’ to make sure it fills its parent container according to percentage, otherwise, vue will use pixels.

-Now, refresh the page again and you’ll see the entire width is filled.

 Similarly, modify the template of Monster.
 ```